-- If feedback is provided 'in the moment', if this requires a change to be made, children will respond to this in pencil.
-Children should also be given time within a lesson to 'check and fix' their work before finishing.
-This will support the teacher's assessment and remove the need for unnecessary feedback. - When the feedback is delayed or the children are revisiting or editing work, this will be completed in purple pen. - Feedback is always about moving learning forward, so opportunities to reflect on or respond to this in some way will always be provided.
+- If feedback is provided 'in the moment' and requires a change to be made, children will respond to this in pencil.
+Children should also be given 'Time to Improve' their work before finishing.
+This will promote independence, support the teacher's assessment and remove the need for unnecessary feedback. - When the feedback is delayed or the children are revisiting or editing work, this will usually be completed in purple pen.

+• Feedback is always about moving learning forward, so opportunities to reflect on or respond to this in some way will always be provided.